 It helps you get involved with what matters to your market.

-Creating a content calendar for the stuff you share on social media can be real careful.
+Creating a content calendar for the stuff you share on social media can be really challenging.
 Sooner or later, you might find yourself running out of materials to publish.
-This is why you must also learn to read and listen to what your SM followers say on comments.
+This is why you must also learn to read and listen to what your SM followers say in comments.

 What are their major concerns?
 Do they have questions directed at you?
 Engaging with your audience is more than just about displaying courtesy.
 It is also an opportunity for you to know about their needs and possibly provide them with a solution using the product or service you offer.

 It makes your brand human.

 Business is not really about you.
 It’s about what your customers want and need.
 Content is one thing that makes your brand human.
 By always putting out materials for readers, you become a part of the regular online items they consume.
 It makes you existent, real.

 The most successful brands or ventures in the record did not make a name in an instant.
-They built rapport to their customers by tapping into their human needs.
+They built rapport with their customers by tapping into their human needs.

-Successful social media marketing takes the time to measure, and there is no surefire guarantee that there will be an immediate tangible result after a particular period.
+Successful social media marketing takes time to measure, and there is no surefire guarantee that there will be an immediate tangible result after a particular period.

 However, its application at a present time can no longer be denied.
 Many entities both small and medium type businesses can attest to its efficiency.
 Some tasted success while others continued to struggle.
 What does this mean to new ventures?

 One thing – social media marketing works.

 However, it takes effort and understanding of your market and the platform you hope to use to reach them.
-At present, there are already several software and mobile apps that assist marketers in the scheduling and posting of contents.
+At present, there are already several software and mobile apps that assist marketers in the scheduling and posting of content.